haardikk21/hadyoubought-v2/README.md

 - Have the backend make a request to CryptoCompare and update the cards

 Known Bugs:
-- Footer overlaps content at bottom
+- Footer overlaps content at bottom on smaller screens

 Credits to https://cryptoicons.co/ for all SVG cryptocurrency icons.